Keywords

 It is estimated that 16% of the global population (1.3 billion people) experience disability1.
 In the European Union, this figure is estimated to be 101 million, with over one million people living in institutions2,3.
 In 2022, almost 74,000 people with a disability were engaging with a disability service in Ireland.
 Of those, 7,486 people were reported to be living in a residential service, while overnight respite was provided to 3,196 people4.

-Service delivery has shifted from a system-centred approach to a person-centred approach in the last few decades5.
-Person-centred care is a holistic approach to care, in which people are provided with the support needed to enable them to participate and make decisions about their own care, and care is tailored to their individual needs6.
-A person-centred approach to care has been shown, in some studies to have many positive benefits delivering better outcomes for those receiving care, including people with disabilities6,7.
-However, a systematic review in 2016 on the effectiveness of person-centred planning for people with intellectual disabilities concluded that clearer descriptions of person-centred planning and its components are needed8.
+Service delivery has shifted from a task-oriented way of working to a person-centred approach in the last few decades8.
+Person-centred care is a holistic approach to care, in which people are provided with the support needed to enable them to participate and make decisions about their own care, and care is tailored to their individual needs9.
+A person-centred approach to care has been shown, in some studies to have many positive benefits delivering better outcomes for those receiving care, including people with disabilities9,10.
+However, a systematic review in 2016 on the effectiveness of person-centred planning for people with intellectual disabilities concluded that clearer descriptions of person-centred planning and its components are needed11.
+The World Health Organization (WHO) Global report on health equity for persons with disabilities published in 2022 stated that people with disabilities have an equal right to the highest attainable standard of health.
+However, despite substantial progress in many countries, there is still disparity in the standard of care, owing to the persistent health inequities that persons with disabilities experience1.
+Setting national standards is a quality improvement intervention deemed effective in establishing consistency in the delivery of high-quality care12.
+National standards for health and social care promote practice that is up to date, evidence-based and effective13.

-The scoping review will be conducted in accordance with the Joanna Briggs Institute (JBI) methodology for scoping reviews and reported in line with the Preferred Reporting Items for Systematic Reviews and Meta-Analysis extension for scoping reviews (PRISMA-ScR)16,17.
-The protocol has been registered with Open Science Framework18.
+The scoping review will be conducted in accordance with the Joanna Briggs Institute (JBI) methodology for scoping reviews and reported in line with the Preferred Reporting Items for Systematic Reviews and Meta-Analysis extension for scoping reviews (PRISMA-ScR)20,21.
+The protocol has been registered with Open Science Framework22.

 Population